 Fresh Peach Sorbet

-I also decided to forgo using an ice cream maker because it’s not really necessary in this case.
-All you have to do is chop up some ripe peaches, freeze them for a few hours in the freezer and then blend them up in a food processor (or a blender) along with the almond milk, honey, and a touch of lemon zest.
+Nope!
+All you have to do is chop up the ripe peaches, freeze them for a few hours, and then blend them up in a food processor (or a blender) along with a touch of milk, honey, vanilla a bit of lemon zest.

 At that point you’ll have a sorbet that’s good enough to eat but not quite firm enough to scoop.
 You have to freeze it for just a little while longer but once it’s firmed up a bit, that’s it.
 It’s ready for scoopin’! :)